 - The alma mater of successful graduates all over the world making notable contributions to business, government and public service.

-- QS World University Rankings: The University of Canterbury was the first university in New Zealand to receive five-star ranking university status from QS Worldwide University Ranking (2013).
-UC ranks 214 in the 2018 QS World University rankings and is New Zealand's most research intensive university.
-For the QS World University Rankings by Subject (2017), UC featured for the following subjects related to the College of Business and Law:
+The University of Canterbury was the first university in New Zealand to receive five-star ranking university status from QS Worldwide University Ranking (2013).
+UC ranks 258 in the current QS World University rankings.
+For the 2021 QS World University Rankings by Subject, the UC Business School featured for the following subjects:

-- Eduniversal rankings: UC received four Palmes of Excellence in the 2016 Eduniversal annual dean's survey and is placed in the top 1000 universities amongst 154 countries.
+UC received four Palmes of Excellence in the 2021 Eduniversal annual dean's survey and is placed in the top 1000 universities amongst 154 countries.
 UC's Master of Commerce, MBA and taught master's programmes are ranked in the top master's programmes by the Eduniversal Master's Ranking Office.
 The ranking is developed by carefully assessing three factors: The reputation of the programme; the career prospects and the salary level of the first employment after graduation; and the satisfaction feedback of the students.

-- Performance Based Research Fund: UC has retained its position as a leading research university according to the latest Tertiary Education Commission Performance Based Research Fund (PBRF) assessment.
-UC ranks top in New Zealand for our Marketing and Tourism research, and second in New Zealand for Accounting and Finance, Management and Human Resources.
+UC has retained its position as a leading research university according to the latest Tertiary Education Commission Performance Based Research Fund (PBRF) assessment.
+UC ranks top in New Zealand for our Marketing and Tourism research, and third in New Zealand for Economics, Management, and Human Resources.